How to Maintain Your Rental Property

 Attending repairs is a great strategy to keep your renters for the long term.
 No one wants to settle in a rental unit with a lot of property damage.

 Should the damage be a result of a tenant’s neglect or abuse, you can still schedule the repairs, but deduct the repair fees from the security deposit.
-For damage caused by wear and tear, landlords must spend on these repairs.
+The same goes for damage caused by

 Inspect whether vital services are up and running